-The only three-term governor of New Jersey, Arthur Henry (Harry) Moore was born on July 1, 1877, the date that appears on his New Jersey birth record (see note).
+The only three-term governor of New Jersey, Arthur Henry (Harry) Moore, was born on July 1, 1877, the date that appears on his New Jersey birth record (see note).
 He began his political career in Jersey City and was elected to three non-consecutive terms in 1925, 1931, and 1937 under the 1844 state constitution.
-With the support of his mentor Jersey City Mayor Frank Hague, Moore succeeded to the state's highest office and a US Senate seat as a Democrat in a mostly Republican state.
-Moore's attributes as a politician are described in a New York Times article: "Mr. Moore's success as the greatest vote-getter in the history of New Jersey was owing partly to his personality.
+With the support of his mentor Jersey City Mayor Frank Hague, Moore succeeded to the state's highest office and a US Senate seat as a Democrat in a predominately Republican state.
+A New York Times article captured A.H.
+Moore's political attributes, "Mr. Moore's success as the greatest vote-getter in the history of New Jersey was owing partly to his personality.
 He was an affable, friendly politician of the old handshaking, baby-kissing school.
 But most important in his rise was the backing of Mr. Hague" (19 November 1952).

 In 1911, Moore married Jennie Hastings Stevens.
-Her father James Stevens ran a butcher shop at 225 Whiton Street, a short distance from the Stevens home at 209 Whiton and near Moore's home.
+Her father, James Stevens, ran a butcher shop at 225 Whiton Street, a short distance from the Stevens home at 209 Whiton and near Moore's residence.
 Mrs. Moore, also a member of the Lafayette Reformed Church, took up secretarial studies.